elephantmfa/docs/the-basics/filters.md

 The code and message are what is responded back to the server connecting to ElephantMFA.

-> In a post-queue setup, deferring a mail will delete the mail, silently.
+> **Note:** In a post-queue setup, deferring a mail will delete the mail, silently.
 Because
 > ElephantMFA has already accepted the mail, it cannot return the error code back
 > to the sender.